-Employees who have been on sick leave can be placed on furlough leave after the period of sick leave has ended if there is no work for them to do and employer’s operations are severely affected by coronavirus.
+Employees who have been on sick leave can be placed on furlough leave after the period of sick leave has ended if there is no work for them to do.
 Employees who are shielding themselves in line with government advice can also be placed on furlough or sick leave.

 Does furlough only apply to those at risk of redundancy?

-Due to the evolving nature of the guidance employers should keep written evidence to show that their operations have been negatively affected by coronavirus and the effect this has on their workforce, plus evidence:
+Due to the evolving nature of the guidance employers should keep copies of furlough agreements and written evidence to show that their operations have been negatively affected by coronavirus.
+Further information on record keeping requirements is summarised below.

 The employee section of the guidance adds that employees can be furloughed if their employer has no work for the employee to do or where an employer is unable to operate.